AbdulrahmanMohammadSalem/Koko/README.md

 # Koko
-The place where I do experimentd with GitHub.
+The place where I do experiments with GitHub.